 Cheating and Plagiarism

 Don’t do it!
 If you incorporate any work that is not your own into any project that you do, and you do not cite the source properly, this counts as plagiarism.
-This includes somewhat doing the work for you, taking work done by another student, verbatim copying of published sources, and paraphrasing published work without citation.
+This includes somewhat doing the work for you, taking work done by another student, verbatim copying of published sources, paraphrasing published work without citation, and paraphrasing in a inappropriate way even with citation.
 Re-using work created for another course also counts as plagiarism in most contexts.
 Unless group work is explicitly permitted or required, it is expected that all of the work that you turn in is original and your own, and that any sources that you make use of are correctly cited.

-If you are caught cheating or plagiarizing, it is absolutely mandatory for the instructor to turn you in to the Dean of Students Office of Community Standards and Conduct.
+If you are caught cheating or plagiarizing, it is absolutely mandatory for me to turn you in to the Dean of Students Office of Community Standards and Conduct.

-Missed classes, beyond your initial allowance, will count heavily against your participation grade, and egregious absenteeism will be grounds for an F in the course at the professor’s discretion.
+We have a scant 5 weeks, 10 sessions together, and much of the learning will come through the class discussions.
+You have to attend every class.
+Missed classes will count heavily against your final grade, and egregious absenteeism will be grounds for an F in the course at the professor’s discretion.
 In-class assignments and activities likewise cannot be made up.
-Each tardy arrival or early departure will count as half an absence, unless they are disruptive or extreme,in which case they will be considered absences.
+Tardy arrival or early departure will also count against you.

 A syllabus is not a suicide pact.
 This descriptions, timelines, and policies contained in this syllabus are subject to change in the interest of improving the quality of the course, at the discretion of the professor.
 Adequate notice will be provided for any changes.